 While I haven’t used this service yet, it looks like it could be a great way to find accommodation if you are wanting to base yourself somewhere in Europe.

-It looks like most of the accommodation options listed are for major cities across Europe, but interestingly enough, you’ll also find apartments abroad for rent in unexpected places such as Sydney, Australia, or Buenos Aires, Argentina.
+But interestingly enough, you’ll also find apartments abroad for rent in unexpected places such as Sydney, Australia, or Buenos Aires, Argentina.
 I even saw a place listed in Zimbabwe!

 Finding Accommodation Overseas via Coliving & Coworking Spaces